Take It Like a Man (Cher song): Music video

 A music video for the 7th Heaven remix was released on November 20, 2013.
 It garnered media attention for featuring Andrew Christian underwear models as well as several porn actors.
 Models are first shown washing cars with each other's bodies and partying then on a catamaran in the middle of the ocean; they shipwreck and thus get saved by a crew of muscular life guards.
 The music video ends with a twerk-off between the Tasty & Yummy crew and the Hot Bottoms in an empty storehouse.
 Footage for the clip was provided by an Andrew Christian underwear commercial.

 Cher shared a link to the YouTube video on her official Twitter and Facebook accounts.
 British LGBT website OUT praised the effort, stating that Cher "truly out-gayed herself with this one".
 Marc Felion from Feast of Fun sympathetically commented that "this could possibly be the gayest video ever".
 The music video has created some controversy, being labeled by YouTube with a warning recommending viewing only by those 18 or over.
 As of September 25 2017, "Take It Like a Man" reached over 1.4 million views.

 Critical reception

-AllMusic highlighted the song.
+AllMusic found the song to be one of the album's best.
 Montreal Gazette called Take It Like a Man a "coy double-entendre" and " shimmering dancefloor swooner".